kelllyy101/clock_quest/README.md

 - Web browsers (e.g., Chrome, Firefox, Safari)
 - Lighthouse (for performance and accessibility testing)
 - Font Awesome (Font awesome Icons are used for the Social media links contained in the Footer section of the website.)
-- Google Fonts(Google fonts are used throughout the project to import the Libre Baskerville and Cabin fonts.)
+- Google Fonts(Google fonts are used throughout the project to import the Montserrat font.)
-- Visual Studio Code (VS Code is the Integrated Development Environment used to develop the Website.)
 - GitHub (GithHub is the hosting site used to store the source code for the Website and Git Pages is used for the deployment of the live site.)
-- Git (Git is used as version control software to commit and push code to the GitHub repository where the source code is stored.)
 - Google Chrome Developer Tools (Google chromes built in developer tools are used to inspect page elements and help debug issues with the site layout and test different CSS styles.)
 - balsamiq Wireframes (This was used to create wireframes for 'The Skeleton Plane' stage of UX design.).
 - CSS Generator (This was used to convert the RGBA colour for the site to Hex.)